RadiantBlockchain/radiant-node/doc/bchn-gitlab-usage-rules-and-guidelines.md

 - "gitian": issue/MR that touches on the gitian build system, or requires a gitian build as part of its test plan

+- "bounty": issue/MR has an associated open or in-progress bounty.
+NOTE: The label should be removed once a bounty is awarded.

 ### Historical labels considered to be deprecated until further notice